 - Eat, and leave

-Some restaurants don’t even have serving staff; they just have a pass through direct to the kitchen!
+Some restaurants don’t even have serving staff; they just have a pass-through directly to the kitchen!

 TIP: Don’t switch seats after you’ve presented your ticket or the server won’t be able to find you!
 Also, gratuities aren’t customary in Japan, so no extra yen is required.